-- The right to a written explanation of the alleged violations of this policy; - The opportunity to speak on one's own behalf; - The opportunity to be accompanied by a non-attorney advisor or support person from the campus community; - The opportunity to present witnesses who can speak about the alleged conduct at issue; - The opportunity to present other evidence on one's own behalf; - The opportunity to review any information offered by the complainant (to the greatest extent possible and consistent with FERPA or other applicable law). - The right to be informed of the outcome of the investigation; and - The opportunity to appeal the outcome of the investigation
+- The right to a written explanation of the alleged violations of this policy; - The opportunity to speak on one's own behalf; - The opportunity to be accompanied by an advisor or support person from the campus community; - The opportunity to present witnesses who can speak about the alleged conduct at issue; - The opportunity to present other evidence on one's own behalf; - The opportunity to review any information offered by the complainant (to the greatest extent possible and consistent with FERPA or other applicable law). - The right to be informed of the outcome of the investigation; and - The opportunity to appeal the outcome of the investigation days after the conclusion of any determination of finding, unless the school determines that additional time is required.
+This notice shall be issued contemporaneously to both parties to the extent practicable.
+The College will also disclose to the complainant information about any sanctions or corrective actions taken that relate directly to the complainant (e.g., a "no contact" order).